SystolicAttention: Fusing FlashAttention within a Single Systolic Array: Kernel Programming Model

 \section{\MSAGA{} Kernel Programming Model}

 The AWS Neuron Kernel Interface (NKI)~\cite{aws_neuron_nki} provides an expressive Python interface that allows users to write custom kernels for AWS Neuron devices.
-It offers instruction-level control with the convenience of Python APIs.

-Inspired by AWS NKI, \MSAGA{} provides a similar, simplified Python library for writing custom \MSAGA{} kernels.
+It enables instruction-level control with the convenience of Python APIs.
+Inspired by AWS NKI, we design a similar but simplified Python library for writing custom \MSAGA{} kernels.
 The library consists of three main components: type-safe tensors, a Python API for the \MSAGA{} instruction set, and a lightweight JIT compiler.